-- 29. Another element foreseen in the 2011 Decision as well as the Procedural Guidance is engagement and co-operation with non-Adherents on matters covered by the MNE Guidelines, in recognition that the effectiveness of the Guidelines is directly impacted by how widespread their implementation is.
-This is explicitly mentioned in the Guidelines23 and is equally foreseen in the Council Recommendations, and in the work plans adopted by the WPRBC and the Investment Committee related to the implementation of the various due diligence guidance.24 Engagement with non-Adherents was also a key consideration in the creation of the WPRBC and the GFRBC.25 Engagement takes place in various ways, e.g. at the country-level; as part of regional, country or sector-specific implementation programmes; through GFRBC or sector-specific fora and roundtables; and in the context of co-operation with international organisations or processes.
+Another element foreseen in the 2011 Decision as well as the Procedural Guidance is engagement and co-operation with non-Adherents on matters covered by the MNE Guidelines, in recognition that the effectiveness of the Guidelines is directly impacted by how widespread their implementation is.
+This is explicitly mentioned in the Guidelines and is equally foreseen in the Council Recommendations, and in the work plans adopted by the WPRBC and the Investment Committee related to the implementation of the various due diligence guidance.
+Engagement with non-Adherents was also a key consideration in the creation of the WPRBC, the GFRBC and sector fora.
+Engagement takes place in various ways, e.g. at the country-level; as part of regional, country or sector-specific implementation programmes; through GFRBC or sector-specific fora and roundtables; and in the context of co-operation with international organisations or processes.
 Adherents have generally favoured a practical approach to engagement with non-Adherents, focusing on promotion and awareness raising; capacity building and trainings; policy advocacy; and research.
-Institutional stakeholders have also continuously emphasized its importance. - 30.
+Institutional stakeholders have also continuously emphasised its importance.

 Overall, engagement with non-Adherents has increased since 2011.
 Several NCPs highlighted outreach as one of the top 3 achievements of the MNE Guidelines.
-RCPs frequently deal with specific instances related to or in non-Adherent countries or territories.
+NCPs frequently deal with specific instances related to or in non-Adherent countries or territories.
 From 2000-2021, 45% of specific instances concern non-Adherent countries or territories.
-Some NCPs have signalled in particular that effectiveness of Chapter VII is dependent on practices in non-Adhering countries and the complexity of dealing with specific instances where respect of domestic law issues come up (see also Section 3).27 - 31.
+Some NCPs have signalled in particular for example that the effectiveness of Chapter VII is dependent on practices in non-Adhering countries and the complexity of dealing with specific instances where respect of domestic law issues come up (see also Section 3.).

 Since 2011, there has also been increased action from non-Adherent countries on RBC.
 The G20 also underlined the importance of RBC notably in the context of investment, supply chains, quality infrastructure and ending child labour, forced labour and human trafficking.
-There is also increased recognition of RBC at APEC and ASEAN.28 s
+There is also increased recognition of RBC at APEC and ASEAN.
+Regional programmes on RBC and responsible supply chains carried out in Asia and Latin America in collaboration with ILO and UNOHCHR and funded by the EU contribute to the increased uptake of RBC

-32. During 2020 the WPRBC evaluated how its approach to engaging with non-Adherents could be more strategically oriented to ensure continued global relevance and visibility of the MNE Guidelines.
-This included considerations for how to promote the NCP network widely, collaboration with international organisations, as well as resource constraints.29 In particular, Adherents considered engagement by the WPRBC itself (including for example the option to proactively invite non-Adherents to attend WPRBC meetings), support that the Secretariat can provide to non-Adherents, the role of the Global Forum on RBC; and links with other pillars of the WPRBC mandate and Adherents own bilateral engagement priorities on RBC.
+During 2020 the WPRBC evaluated how its approach to engaging with non-Adherents could be more strategically oriented to ensure continued global relevance and visibility of the MNE Guidelines.
+This included considerations for how to promote the NCP network widely, collaboration with international organisations, as well as resource constraints.
+In particular, Adherents considered engagement by the WPRBC itself (including for example the option to proactively invite non-Adherents to attend WPRBC meetings), support that the Secretariat can provide to non-Adherents, the role of the GFRBC; and links with other pillars of the WPRBC mandate and Adherents' own bilateral engagement priorities on RBC.